It Took 20 Years: How I Became a Travel Blogger

 By the third time I felt the buzz, I decided to do something about it.

 Jordan and I were traveling again.
 This time in southern France.
 We were on a self-guided hiking trip that routed us through lavender fields and picturesque Provencal villages.
 Surrounded by the scent of lavender while feeling the warmth of the southern Mediterranean sun on my shoulders, I realized I wanted more of these moments in my life.
+I had to find a way to make them happen more than just once or twice a year.

 Later that day, while drinking one euro beers, Jordan and I imagined the possibility of taking a gap year.
 While we both had traveled some and even met gap year travelers on extended trips, we never thought we could take a similar plunge, especially considering our jobs and stage in life.
 Jordan was a physician-in-training and had just begun his ER residency.
 I worked marathon days in corporate retail during the height of the dot-com boom.